 To help you arrive and park with ease at the Monster Mile, here are some helpful hints.
 And below the tips you can find a few pull-down options that will help as well.

 - Arrive early!
-A NASCAR Sprint Cup Series race can draw more than 100,000 people, so that means there will be quite a few cars on the road.
+A NASCAR Sprint Cup Series race can draw around 100,000 people, so that means there will be quite a few cars on the road.
 So leave yourself a little extra time to get into your space and started on your day at the track.

 - Bring cash!
 But don’t worry, you don’t need too much of it.
 For our Sunday NASCAR Sprint Cup Series races, parking is $10 per vehicle, cash only.
 Parking for Friday and Saturday races is free.